elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-difference-between-hydrophobic-and-hydrophilic-substances-in-terms-of-their-interaction-with-water.md

 url: /learn/chemistry/questions/what-is-the-difference-between-hydrophobic-and-hydrophilic-substances-in-terms-of-their-interaction-with-water
 score: -1.0
 related_article1:
-    id: 168321
+    id: 168319
-    title: What is the relationship between polymers and monomers in biological macromolecules?
+    title: >-
+        How is pH used to measure the acidity or basicity of a solution?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-relationship-between-polymers-and-monomers-in-biological-macromolecules
+    url: /learn/chemistry/questions/how-is-ph-used-to-measure-the-acidity-or-basicity-of-a-solution
 related_article2:
-    id: 168319
+    id: 168316
-    title: How is pH used to measure the acidity or basicity of a solution?
+    title: >-
+        What is the significance of water's ability to dissociate into ions?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-ph-used-to-measure-the-acidity-or-basicity-of-a-solution
+    url: /learn/chemistry/questions/what-is-the-significance-of-waters-ability-to-dissociate-into-ions
 related_article3:
-    id: 168314
+    id: 168316
-    title: What causes the polar nature of a water molecule?
+    title: >-
+        What is the significance of water's ability to dissociate into ions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-causes-the-polar-nature-of-a-water-molecule
+    url: /learn/chemistry/questions/what-is-the-significance-of-waters-ability-to-dissociate-into-ions
 related_article4:
+    id: 168320
+    title: >-
+        What role do buffer systems play in maintaining homeostasis in biological systems?
+    subject: Chemistry
+    url: /learn/chemistry/questions/what-role-do-buffer-systems-play-in-maintaining-homeostasis-in-biological-systems
+related_article5:
     id: 168317
+    title: >-
-    title: How does water's kinetic energy contribute to temperature moderation?
+        How does water's kinetic energy contribute to temperature moderation?
     subject: Chemistry
     url: /learn/chemistry/questions/how-does-waters-kinetic-energy-contribute-to-temperature-moderation
-related_article5:
-    id: 168315
-    title: How do hydrogen bonds form between water molecules?
-    subject: Chemistry
-    url: /learn/chemistry/questions/how-do-hydrogen-bonds-form-between-water-molecules
 ---

 &nbsp;